junxit/us-congress-bills-112/bill.md

   - **(1)** ecosystem restoration in furtherance of section 3(a); or
   - **(2)** the control of fire, insects, or diseases.
 - **(d)** *Motor vehicles and mountain bikes* The use of motor vehicles and mountain bikes in the national monument shall be limited to the roads and trails identified by the Secretary as appropriate for the use of motor vehicles and mountain bikes.
-- **(e)** *Grazing* The Secretary shall permit grazing within the national monument, where established before the date of enactment of this Act—
+- **(e)** *Grazing* The Secretary shall permit grazing within the national monument, where established before the date of the enactment of this Act—
   - **(1)** subject to all applicable laws (including regulations); and
   - **(2)** consistent with the purposes described in section 3(a).
-- **(f)** *Utility right-of-Way upgrades* Nothing in this Act precludes the Secretary from renewing or authorizing the upgrading of a utility right-of-way in existence as of the date of enactment of this Act through the national monument—
+- **(f)** *Utility right-of-Way upgrades* Nothing in this Act precludes the Secretary from renewing or authorizing the upgrading of a utility right-of-way in existence as of the date of the enactment of this Act through the national monument—
   - **(1)** in accordance with—
     - **(A)** the National Environmental Policy Act of 1969 (42 U.S.C.
 4321 et seq.); and
     - **(B)** any other applicable law; and